esitarski/CrossMgr/helptxt/Record.md

 ## Riders on Course

-This display shows the total riders on course, a breakdown of the riders by category, and a count of which riders are on each lap.
+This display shows the riders on course for all categories, and for each category It also breaks down of the status of the riders (Starters, Finished, DNF, Pulled, etc.).

 ## Race Lap Chart